14 Jobs You Can Get Into Without Having Any Experience

 Entry-Level Retail Jobs

 According to the National Retail Federation, the retail industry employs 29 million Americans and 45% of them don’t work behind a cash register.
 So what do they do, especially those who didn’t go to school?
-Retail managers and loss prevention specialists are two retail careers you can learn on the job.
+Retail managers and loss prevention specialists are two retail positions you can learn how to do on the job.

 Retail Manager Jobs

-One of the most common ways entry-level retail workers level up is moving into a retail management role.
+One of the most common ways entry-level retail workers move up in their careers is by stepping into a retail management role.
 In this job, you would be responsible for a number of things.
 Retail managers take care of finding, hiring, and training new employees.
 They make sure the store is always clean and presentable to customers.
 Retail managers handle the inventory and pricing of store products as well as keep the store finances in order.
 Since you don’t need formal training, you can get started on this career path by landing an entry-level job as a cashier or sales associate and work your way up.

 Loss Prevention Specialist Jobs